DangItsTY/posd/README.txt

 Hello team!
 This is Ty Dang.
 Hai team!
-This is chinamona.
+This is chinamona and pajikamani!